 TECA 1318 - Wellness of the Young Child.
 Three hours credit.
 A study of the factors that impact the well-being of the young child including healthy behavior, food, nutrition, fitness, and safety practices.
 Focuses on local and national standards and legal implications of relevant policies and regulations.
 Course content must be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards and coincide with the National Association for the Education of Young Children's position statement related to developmentally appropriate practices for children from birth to age eight.
 Requires students to participate in field experiences with children from infancy through age 12 in a variety of settings with varied and diverse populations.
-The course includes 30 hours of field experiences and three lecture hours each week.
-Three field experience hours must be conducted weekly for ten assigned weeks.
+The course includes 32 hours of field experiences and two lecture hours each week.
+Two lab field experience hours per week must be conducted weekly to equal 32 hours for the semester.
 Lab fee.